Skip to content

 Cortex Lens is a paid commercial product.
 This extension is the client component and requires an active Cortex Lens tenant to operate.
 See LICENSE for terms.

-vs-code-style extension for cursor that ships token, cost, and tool-call telemetry into the multi-tenant cortex-lens dashboard. it lives next to connectors/claude-code-hook and connectors/lens-cli and uses the same env contract so a workspace can adopt all three with one token.
+extension for VS Code, Cursor, Windsurf and other VS Code-family editors that ships token, cost, and tool-call telemetry into the multi-tenant cortex-lens dashboard. it lives next to connectors/claude-code-hook and connectors/lens-cli and uses the same env contract so a workspace can adopt all three with one token.

 what it looks like